What Is Tax Law?

 The death taxes on your estate come from both federal estate taxes and possibly by state estate taxes, and both of these can be managed and reduced or eliminated by a qualified tax attorney.

-Your federal estate taxes are computed as a percentage of the total real value of all of your assets, minus certain deductions such as funeral-related expenses and charitable giving.
-As of the year 2011, federal estate taxes will be computed only on estates valued at over $1,000,000, with anything over that subject to federal estate tax.
+Your federal estate taxes are computed as a percentage of the total fair market value of all of your assets, minus certain deductions such as debts you owed, funeral-related expenses and charitable giving.
+As of the year 2015, federal estate taxes will be computed only on estates valued at over $5,430,000, with anything over that subject to federal estate tax.

 Even if your estate is not subject to federal estate taxes, it may still be subject to state estate taxes, so you must make sure you have a qualified tax attorney look over your estate plan.
-As your estate grows and the value of your assets increases, your tax liabilities may change and you will want to go over your estate plan with your tax attorney on a somewhat regular basis to keep up with changes in tax laws and your own personal situation.
+In addition to estate taxes, careful planning is necessary to reduce the capital gain on the eventual sale of your property.
+As your estate grows and the value of your assets increase, your tax liabilities may change and you will want to go over your estate plan with your tax attorney on a somewhat regular basis to keep up with changes in tax laws and your own personal situation.